lbryio/lbry.com/content/faq/coppa.md

 ## Why do creators have to do this on YouTube, but not LBRY?

 YouTube’s parent organization, Google, tracks the activity of users across the internet, regardless of their age.
 Because Google serves targeted advertisements to these users, this triggers a legal requirement to attempt to prevent doing so to children.
-Google chooses to satisfy this requirement by putting the onus on creators themselves.
+Google chooses to satisfy this requirement by putting the onus on the creators themselves.

 In the case of LBRY, all users must affirm they are of the valid legal age to create a lbry.tv account.
 Users without lbry.tv accounts are not tracked and targeted.
 Additionally, LBRY does not perform the targeted advertising that Google does.